NikBenson/RoleplayBot/README.md

 * Messages send with your pattern
 * Custom bot appearance
 * Welcome messages
+* A storage system for every text channel

 But we intend to add the following:
 * Food system